Blaze Bayley: Blaze Bayley (2007–onwards)

-On 6 February 2010, BBB started their 2010 world tour in Dudley, UK.
+In February 2010, BBB started their 2010 world tour in Dudley, UK.
 They spent the next months playing the UK, France, Italy, Germany before leaving for the South American leg of the tour.
 They then returned to Europe later in the year.

-In May 2010, Lawrence Paterson, the drummer for the band left due to unspecified personal and professional reasons.
+In May 2010, drummer Lawrence Paterson left the band due to unspecified personal and professional reasons.
 Paterson was also the author of the book At The End of the Day, a biography of the Blaze Bayley Band.
 Also their manager, Anna, announced her departure from the band.
 She claimed that the band's idea of where to go next and hers were not in the same direction.

 Following the departure of Paterson the Blaze Bayley Band engaged Italian drummer Claudio Tirincanti to continue the Promise and Terror tour.
 On 10 July 2010 Blaze Blayley claimed live on stage that his current album was his best-selling as a solo-artist shedding some light on the recent changes in his line-up and management.

 The BBB embarked on a short European tour in early 2011 and were supposed to follow that up in May 2011 with more dates in the UK.
 But surprisingly, on 29 March via his official channels, Blaze Bayley stated that he had to part ways with the band due to both health and financial reasons.
 Later emerged that a great problem has been the fact that the Bermudez brothers had to frequently buy flights back home to Colombia to renew their visas.
 The matter was heavy not only from the financial and bureaucratic point of view, but also musically: the BBB had often to find last minute substitutes, in the likes of Luke and Chris Appleton from the band Fury UK or Dave Andrews who would later join the band.